singer-io/getting-started/SPEC.md

 ## Versioning

-A Streamer's API encompasses its input and output - including its configuration, how it interprets Bookmarks, and how the data it produces is structured and interpretted.
-Streamers should follow [Semantic Versioning](semver), meaning that breaking changes to any of these should be a new MAJOR version, and backwards-compatible changes should be a new MINOR version.
+A streamer's API encompasses its input and output - including its configuration, how it interprets bookmarks, and how the data it produces is structured and interpretted.
+Streamers should follow [Semantic Versioning], meaning that breaking changes to any of these should be a new MAJOR version, and backwards-compatible changes should be a new MINOR version.